 Students who lack the academic background in International Studies are required to take one or more of the following foundation courses.
 The decision as to which foundation courses are required will be taken by the Graduate Admission Committee and will be based on the student's undergraduate transcripts and choice of concentration.

 Course Codes Course Name

 FAS 2201 Graduate Academic Skills

 ENG 2301 Critical Writing and Communication

 ECO 2310 or Introduction to International Economics or

 INS 3303 International Law

-HIS 3301 International History: 1914 to the Present

 INS 2301 Theories of International Relations